laravel/docs/homestead.md

 <a name="multiple-php-versions"></a>
 ### Multiple PHP Versions

-Homestead version 6 introduces support for multiple versions of PHP on the same box.
-You can specify what version of PHP to use with your project via `Homestead.yaml`:
+Homestead 6 introduced support for multiple versions of PHP on the same virtual machine.
+You may specify which version of PHP to use for a given site within your `Homestead.yaml` file.
+The available PHP versions are: "5.6", "7.0", and "7.1":

     sites:
         - map: homestead.app
           to: /home/vagrant/Code/Laravel/public
           php: "5.6"

-The available PHP versions are: "5.6", "7.0", and "7.1".

 <a name="network-interfaces"></a>
 ## Network Interfaces